AnimeProject/frontend/README.md

 Welcome to [AniMenu](https://animenu.vercel.app/)!
 Thanks for stopping by.
 If you'd like to connect here's my [LinkedIn](https://www.linkedin.com/in/michaelquintdev/) as well as [Email](mailto:michaelquintdev@gmail.com)

 Known bugs / problems:
- - Post adds to state in an unpredictable way, making the dashboard bugged.
+ - ListEntry component is unnecessarily complex and causes bugs to state involving posts, deletes, and updates.
  - After getting an error trying to add an anime to your list, delete and update can sometimes not work with correct anime.
  - Frontend reaches out to backend and Kitsu API separately, causing problem with scalability and makes state management a lot more difficult.
  - Friend functionality is setup on backend but not on the frontend